 In the past year, however, a handful of new projects have cropped up under the carbon-negative rubric of regenerative finance (ReFi) designed to have a positive impact on the planet by sequestering carbon, cleaning up pollution, and facilitating ecosystem restoration.
 These protocols take on the task—equal parts difficult and necessary—of exploring a collective destination beyond the horizon of petrodollar hegemony.

-Drawing on some of the entries from a long list of ReFi projects, we offer an analysis of the three nested functions that every addition to this dark-green web will interweave: accreditation, appreciation, and participation.
-Though naturally, no one mint will work as a silver bullet, much less turn lead to gold, together these accounts align economical values with ecological values in their energetic reckonings of a single bottom line.
+Drawing on some of the entries from a long list of ReFi projects, we offer an analysis of the three nested functions that every addition to this dark-green web strives to interweave: accreditation, appreciation, and participation.
+Though naturally, no one mint will work as a silver bullet, much less turn lead to gold, together these accounts aspire to align economical values with ecological values in their energetic reckonings of a single bottom line.

 A fundamental way that cryptocurrency projects can generate and/or recognize ecosystemic value is through accreditation.
 By minting certain environmental credits as cryptographic tokens, they can both increase the currency of these credits as stores of value and crowdfund stewardship in their relevant domains.

 The earliest case may be SolarCoin, established in 2017, which attributes a new token for every 1kWH of solar power accredited.
 The coin’s primary goal is to accelerate the implementation of solar energy systems by ensuring a baseline cash flow and, given sufficient appreciation of the token, fully subsidizing this form of power generation.